queraltab/Greenhouses-Library/README.md

 Explore the Examples package to get a feeling of the modelling possibility that the Greenhouse library offers!

-The ThermoCycle package is free software licensed under the Modelica License 2.
+The Greenhouse package is free software licensed under the Modelica License 2.
 It can be redistributed and/or modified under the terms of this license.

 Main developers: